Yichang: Roads and bridges

 There are several ferry crossings as well.

 Waterways

-Yichang is an important river port on the Yangtze river.
+Yichang has long been a major transit port and distribution center of goods, and serves as the economic hub of western Hubei province and an intermediary between the major cities of Chongqing and Wuhan.
+Its primary industries are shipping and shipbuilding, taking advantage of its location on the Yangtze River.
+The Qing River in the southern part of the prefectures, with its cascade of dams, is an important waterway.
 Maoping Town (the county seat of Zigui County), has an active passenger wharf as well.

-The Qing River in the southern part of the prefecture, with its cascade of dams, is an important waterway as well.

 Railway

 Yichang is served by several railway lines.

 Yichang Railway Station, located in downtown Yichang, opened in 1971, was the city's first railway station.
 In 2012 it closed for a renovation project.